-We put a huge emphasis on the importance of actors’ arriving at our auditions off book.
+We put a huge emphasis on the importance of actors’ delivering self-tapes or arriving at our auditions off book.
 We understand that this can be a daunting prospect – there’s never enough time, nerves get in the way, and it can be just plain difficult (not to say boring).

 We are firm believers that your memory is a muscle and like any muscle the more you work it the stronger it gets.
-So to help you give your memory a good workout we’re going to regularly post links to entire screenplays and suggest audition scenes that you can learn.
-These can be found just here to the right – click on Audition Material →
+Since first writing this page we’ve now developed online courses that help you give your memory a good workout, but you can also do this on your own by finding audition scenes that you can learn each day.
+We’ve started you off with links to some screenplays – these can be found just here to the right – click on Audition Material →

 It will take discipline and commitment, but the results will be worthwhile.

 1) Say them out loud – and repeat and repeat and repeat.

 2) Incorporate the stage directions.
 Memory is aided by physical movement so remember to clearly read the stage directions and then join the words with the appropriate movements and gestures.
 You’d be surprised how many people forget to “draw a gun” or “search in a bag” or hand something over.
 All of these actions can trigger your next sequence of dialogue.